apeled/data-512-homework_1/README.md

 ## How to Reproduce the Analysis
 1. Install necessary libraries: `requests`, `pandas`, `matplotlib`.
 2. Run the notebook to acquire the data using the Wikimedia Analytics API.
 Or use the pre-loaded data found within the repository.
+- You can find the collected data in the following JSON files:
+     - `rare-disease_monthly_mobile_201507-202409.json`
+     - `rare-disease_monthly_desktop_201507-202409.json`
+     - `rare-disease_monthly_cumulative_201507-202409.json`
-3. The analysis is performed within the notebook and visualized using `matplotlib`.
+4. The analysis is performed within the notebook and visualized using `matplotlib`.

 ## License and Data Attribution
 * The code in this repository is licensed under the MIT License.